gnafit/gna/doc/source/fc.rst

 ``--grid``-s.

-Finally, you will definitely want to run the Feldman-Cousins scanning on a clustir utilizing a lot of CPU cores.
+Finally, you will definitely want to run the Feldman-Cousins scanning on a cluster utilizing a lot of CPU cores.
 You can efficiently split the tasks by the points utilizing the ``--pointsrange`` argument to the ``scan``.
-It takes up to three integer, which are interpreted as python indexing or slice: ``[a]``, ``[a:b]`` or ``[a:b:c]`` on the linarized list of all points in file, given by ``--points``.
-Alternatively, you can specify inderesting points directly by given several points path in form ``--pointspath path1 path2 ...``, where path is just numerical values of parameters (in the same order as in the points file).
+It takes up to three integer, which are interpreted as python indexing or slice: ``[a]``, ``[a:b]`` or ``[a:b:c]`` on the linearized list of all points in file, given by ``--points``.
+Alternatively, you can specify interesting points directly by given several points path in form ``--pointspath path1 path2 ...``, where path is just numerical values of parameters (in the same order as in the points file).
 The points file is still